5ghub/5G-NB-IoT/README.md

 -NBIoTPhone: Folder contains the Arduino sketches for the NB-IoT phone, LCD, Keypad, SD card, and BG96 modem.

--kit Sketches: Folder contains more Arduino sketches for the NB-IoT & GNSS kit.
+-kit sketches: Folder contains more Arduino sketches for the NB-IoT & GNSS kit.
 Each lesson has the circuit digram in Fritzing and library.
+You can download Fritzing tool from https://fritzing.org/

 -Tools: Different tools inclduing Quectel QNavigator and QCOM that can be used with the BG96 wireless modem to communicate over USB or serial ports.